RR Lyrae variable: Distribution

 RR Lyrae stars were formerly called "cluster variables" because of their strong (but not exclusive) association with globular clusters; conversely, over 80% of all variables known in globular clusters are RR Lyraes.
 RR Lyrae stars are found at all galactic latitudes, as opposed to classical Cepheids, which are strongly associated with the galactic plane.

 Because of their old age, RR Lyraes are commonly used to trace certain populations in the Milky Way, including the halo and thick disk.

 Several times as many RR Lyraes are known as all Cepheids combined; in the 1980s, about 1900 were known in globular clusters.
 Some estimates have about 85,000 in the Milky Way.

-Though binary star systems are common for typical stars, RR Lyrae are very rarely observed in pairs.
+Though binary star systems are common for typical stars, RR Lyraes are very rarely observed in binaries.

 Properties

 RR Lyrae stars pulse in a manner similar to Cepheid variables, but the nature and histories of these stars is thought to be rather different.
 Like all variables on the Cepheid instability strip, pulsations are caused by the κ-mechanism, when the opacity of ionised helium varies with its temperature.

 RR Lyraes are old, relatively low mass, Population II stars, in common with W Virginis and BL Herculis variables, the type II Cepheids.
 Classical Cepheid variables are higher mass population I stars.
 RR Lyrae variables are much more common than Cepheids, but also much less luminous.
 The average absolute magnitude of an RR Lyrae star is about +0.75, only 40 or 50 times brighter than the Sun.
 Their period is shorter, typically less than one day, sometimes ranging down to seven hours.
 Some RRab stars, including RR Lyrae itself, exhibit the Blazhko effect in which there is a conspicuous phase and amplitude modulation.